A quick stop at Howth Harbour

 I took a tour bus that paid for my ticket in and it was nice to have it all organized.
 I don’t usually like to take tours, but while in Ireland I took four of them and I am glad for it.
 I did not want to drive or make big decisions like where to park! 🙂

 Newgrange is a World Heritage Site by UNESCO.
 Newgrange is a passage tomb, but it is so much more according to experts.
-This is a place of spiritual, religious, astrological and ceremonial splendor.
-This is equal to modern-day churches or cathedrals where there is worship and prestige and where people are buried.
+This is a place of spiritual, religious, astrological and ceremonial splendour.
+This is equal to modern-day churches or cathedrals where there are worship and prestige and where people are buried.

 It is a fantastic place to visit and feel as though you are stepping back into time…